COUNSELING AND TESTING

 At the beginning of each semester, the Office of Counseling and Testing will write a faculty notification letter and will address it to each of the student’s professors.
 The letter verifies registration with the office and lists the accommodations a student is eligible to receive.
 The letters are confidential and do not reveal the nature of a student’s disability unless a student has given permission for specific information to be shared (e.g, a list of seizure precautions for a student with a seizure disorder).
 Letters are mailed to professors the day before classes begin.
 For students who choose to deliver the letters themselves, the letters can be picked-up on the first day of class (or earlier if the student gives advance notice).

-In order to provide most accommodations, it is necessary for the Office of Counseling and Testing to notify professors that a student is eligible for disability accommodations.
+In order to provide most accommodations, it is necessary for the Office of Counseling and Testing to notify professors that a student has registered with disability services.
 In most cases, this involves the sharing of a student’s name and disability-related needs, not the specifics of the disability.